AYOUB-KB/AYOUB-KB/index.md

 mainPage: "true"
 categories: [hacking, learn]
 tags: [hacking, learn, practice, exploit]
-description: Hacking explained so we can all understand...
+description: "Hacking explained so we can all understand the underlying concepts."
+layout: default
 ---

 I'm Ayoub.
-You can find me on Linkdin [@ayoub bailiz](https://www.linkedin.com/in/ayoub-kb/)
+You can find me on LinkedIn [@ayoub bailiz](https://www.linkedin.com/in/ayoub-kb/)

 # List of best hacking sites
 Here you can find a list, compilation, directory... of the best hacking sites.
 You can start from scratch, learn, improve, test your skills.

 - [Best hacking sites]({{ site.baseurl }}/hackingwebsitelist/)

 # How2stack
 Learn binary exploitation (pwn) through videos that'll help you understand the foundations of stack-based techniques.

 - [How2stack]({{ site.baseurl }}/how2stack/)